kingdonb/github-actions-demo/README.md

 The Podinfo repository drives GitHub Actions.
 This is a combined demonstration of GitHub Actions and Flux.

-Find the podinfo fork that I have marked up with those examples [here][FIXME].
+Find the podinfo fork that I have marked up with those examples [here](https://github.com/kingdonb/podinfo/tree/master/.github/workflows#readme).